lmweber/nnSVG/README.md

 ## Workflow

-An example workflow is provided in the package vignette from [Bioconductor](https://bioconductor.org/packages/nnSVG).
-A short overview is also shown below.
+An example workflow is provided in the package vignette from [Bioconductor](https://bioconductor.org/packages/nnSVG) and shown here in short form.

 **Load packages**